nr8-io/argocd-konn-jsonnet-plugin/README.md

 #### extVars - jsonnet external variables (optional)

-extVars are supported but recommended, consider using tlas instead.
+NOTE: extVars are supported but recommended, consider using tlas instead.

 - External variables to pass to jsonnet.
 This is a list of key=value pairs passed as --ext-str.